 Many of you who read this blog know that I am self-publishing board game designer who uses Kickstarter as my platform of choice for funding the bulk of my projects.
-You’ll likely be seeing Highways & Byways on there in or around late February or early March.
-In fact, just this Monday I wrote A Crash Course on Kickstarter for Board Games.
+Certainly no surprise if you’ve read some of my articles like A Crash Course on Kickstarter for Board Games.
 Yet I want to make it absolutely clear that Kickstarter is not the only, or even necessarily the best, way for indie board game developers to self-publish their work.
 It just happens to be the flashiest way to make your dreams come true.

 Let’s explore some alternatives to Kickstarter.

 Self-publishing is attractive.
 Well, at least it looks that way at a distance, and that’s enough to get naive game designers in the door.
 As I discussed in Choose Your Own Adventure: Self-Publish or Not, sometimes its best to give up creative control and call in the cavalry.
 It is hard work to develop a board game and a lot of this hard work has to do with marketing, promotion, bookkeeping, manufacturing, and sales.
 A publishing company would take care of some or all of that for you, freeing up a lot of your bandwidth and allowing you to focus on other games.

 On top of freeing up your time, you might very well end up making more money in the long run.
 If the publisher sells 10 times what you would have sold and you walk away with a fifth of the profit per game that you would have going solo, you’re twice as well off when it’s all said and done.
 As far as the expenses that come with getting a game started, namely art and prototyping, there is a good chance the publisher will take care of that for you.
 In fact, going through a publisher might even be more friendly to new designers.
 Don’t write it off as an option.